pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/5-pride-and-moral-perfection.md

 - Recognise the primacy of the virtue of pride
 - Recognise that objectivity is essential to pride

+**KEY POINT**: _It is invalid to consider pride as something to be "tempered" by humility or objectivity.
+Setting aside humility (which I regard as a vice), pride is not tempered by objectivity but caused (at least in large part) by it, i.e. a conscientious objective approach to life is one of the pillars of pride itself.
+Hence, in accepting well-warranted or deserved blows to pride, a proud person is not being humble but as proud has he can be.
+In fact, if a person tries to cover up such blows or protest against them, then he would truly degrade his pride, because while accepting a blow to your pride involves accepting a reduction in the the feeling of pride, the virtue of pride (which is the fundamental aspect of pride) is intact.
+However, rejecting a well-warranted or deserved blow to your feeling of pride involves a reduction in the virtue of pride, i.e. the core of pride itself._

 ---

 **LEXICAL NOTE: Deserve vs. warrant**: